jkardynia/acl-annotations/README.md

     }
 }
 ```
 There is not many changes.
-I only imported ACL annotation by *use* keyword and used this annotations.
+I only imported ACL annotation class by *use* keyword and use this annotations.
 As you can see I gave access only to indexAction for guest, and to all actions for admin.

 This was defining ACL rules but before this will start working your module must collect all rules.